 Are shooting toddlers or young children?

-You may want to consider a tripod with a removable center column or a column that slants to horizontal.
-Legs that spread out wide will get you down at the same level for good children's portraits.
+You may want to consider a tripod with a short center column, a removable center column, or a column that slants to horizontal.
+Legs that spread out wide will get you down at their same level for good children's portraits.

-Portrait tripods like these double as great for macro photography too.
+Portrait tripods like these double as great tripods for shooting macro photography too.

 If you are taking portraits of a moving subject, having a tripod that can be adjusted quickly is a big plus.
 When I photograph toddlers on the move I like to be able to re-frame my subject quickly.